zongyoth/docker-osticket-5/README.md

 Helpdesk email account.
 This is placed in the configuration file as well as the DB during installation.
 Defaults to 'helpdesk@example.com'

+`INSTALL_URL`

+The full URL of the OST ticket installation that will be set in the DB during installation.
+This should be set to match the public facing URL of your OSTicket site.
+For example: `https://help.example.com/osticket`.
+Defaults to `http://localhost:8080/`.

+This has no effect if the database has already been installed.
+In this case, you should change the Helpdesk URL in *System Settings and Preferences* in the admin control panel.

 ## Database Installation Only

 The remaining environmental variables can be used as a convenience to provide defaults during the automated database